Zamiell/stardew-valley/Min-Max_Guide.md

 ## TTD

-* fill in Spring X
 * add how much bait is needed @ 4:30 PM on Spring 2
-* add date of return to forest river chest
+* add date of getting mushroom cave
-* add date of return to mines chest
+* add dates to get mushrooms